Is paying employees in cryptocurrencies the logical next step in reconditioning the global workforce for the challenges of the gig economy?

 If one financial disruptor has made the most waves in recent years, it is undoubtedly cryptocurrency.
 Rising from a niche asset, it is now globally recognised by industry leaders and government entities as a major part of the global financial system.
-In the UK, where mass adoption of crypto spurred by COVID-19 marches on despite the recent hiccups, roughly 2.3 million adults now trade or otherwise involved in crypto – almost an 80% increase in just one year.
+In the UK, where mass adoption of crypto spurred by COVID-19 marches on despite the recent hiccups, roughly 2.3 million adults now trade or are otherwise involved in crypto – almost an 80% increase in just one year.

 The continued growth of crypto compels businesses to take a closer look at this uptrend.
 Investment houses have begun providing exposure to cryptocurrencies futures to their clients.
 Several prominent companies are now paying executive compensation packages partially or entirely in crypto.
 International giants like AXA Insurance, Starbucks, and Microsoft have begun to accept cryptocurrency payments.
 And with the advent of cryptocurrency wallets featured with debit cards, the logical next step seems to be salaries paid entirely in cryptocurrencies – a practice New Zealand already implemented in 2019.
 But given that crypto continues to retain its properties as a largely speculative investment rather than sound money, here are some long-term considerations when it comes to getting paid in Bitcoin or any other crypto.